ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-00-used-defined-types.md

 - name of type
 - at least one element

-To give specific example, if you want to represent a point in 2D, you could design the following UDT:
+To give a specific example, if you want to represent a point in 2D, you could design the following UDT:
 ```thinbasic
 TYPE Point2D
   x AS SINGLE